DenzoNL/rdslink/README.md

 ## Installation (Windows)

-For Windows, you can download the latest release from the [GitHub releases page](https://github.com/DenzoNL/rdslink/releases)
+For Windows, you can download the latest installer from the [GitHub releases page](https://github.com/DenzoNL/rdslink/releases)

 ## Usage